-- Researchers handle research subjects, be they human, animal cultural, biological, environmental, or physical, with respect and care, in accordance with legal and ethical provisions. - Researchers have due regard for the health, safety and welfare of the community, of collaborators and others connected with their research. - Researchers recognise and manage potential harms and risks relating to their research. - Research protocols take account of, and are sensitive to, relevant differences in age, gender, culture, religion, ethnic origin and social class. - Research in the medical, biological and social science and any other disciplines involving human and animal subjects raises particular ethical concerns.
+- Researchers handle research subjects, be they human, animal cultural, biological, environmental, or physical, with respect and care, in accordance with legal and ethical provisions. - Researchers have due regard for the health, safety and welfare of the community, of collaborators and others connected with their research. - Researchers recognise and manage potential harms and risks relating to their research. - Research protocols take account of, and are sensitive to, relevant differences in age, gender, sex, culture, religion, worldview, ethnicity, geographical location and social class. - Research in the medical, biological and social science and any other disciplines involving human and animal subjects raises particular ethical concerns.
 A system of ethical governance has been developed for research in these areas.
-Where prior ethical approval is required detailed information on institutional ethical approval process is available at the University's Research Ethics webpage. - Researchers must obtain prior consent from participants, except where the absence of consent is permitted by law or governmental/institutional regulation, or is explicitly approved by the appropriate ethics committee.
-Informed consent must be sought in writing unless alternative means have been approved by the appropriate Ethics Committee. - Researchers are obliged to ensure that the possible benefits to the participants will be maximised and possible harm minimised.
-Harm includes physical discomfort, psychological or emotional distress and social and economic disadvantages. - Participants in research must be selected in a fair way.
-The selection process must be scrutinised to determine whether participants are selected in a fair and equitable manner and for reasons directly related to the problem being investigated and not for reasons such as availability or manipulation.
-Fair selection also requires that, as far as possible, those who bear the risks of research must be in a position to enjoy its benefits. - Researchers have a duty of care for participants in and the subjects of research (human subjects, animals, the environment, cultural objects).
-The health, safety and welfare of people connected with research should not be compromised.
-Special consideration should be given to vulnerable groups and sensitivity given to age, gender, culture, religion, ethnic origin, social class, sexual orientation and disability research groups.
-Researchers should consult with the University Research Ethics Committee (REC), the Animal Care Research Ethics Committee
+Where prior ethical approval is required detailed information on institutional ethical approval process is available at the University's Research Ethics webpage. - Researchers must obtain prior consent from participants, except where the absence of consent is permitted by law or governmental/institutional regulation, or is explicitly approved by the appropriate ethics committee or where applicable the Health Research Consent Declaration Committee.
+Informed consent must be sought in writing unless alternative means have been approved by the appropriate Ethics Committee.